 The Root app also makes accessing and using your car insurance easy.
 You can find your insurance card, make changes to your policy, and file a claim in the app.
-You can even choose to have us cancel your old insurance policy for you.Get the app
+We can even request cancellation of your old insurance policy for you.Get the app

-If you’re offered insurance from day one, you don’t have to wait to complete your test drive—you’re insured right after you choose your policy.
+If you’re offered insurance from day one, you don’t have to wait to complete your test drive—you’re insured right after you choose and buy your policy.
 This means you’re covered by Root while you drive to determine your final rate.

-You won’t know until you do the test drive—it depends on your driving skills and habits—but many of our customers have saved 52% (or more) off their previous rate.
+You won’t know until you do the test drive—it primarily depends on your driving skills and habits—but many of our customers have saved 52% (or more) off their previous rate.
 Only one way to find out!

 Policyholders can transfer states if Root is offered in the new state.
 Check the availability map to see if the new state is covered and contact customer support to make the change.

-Driving ability is the single largest factor we consider when deciding your quote, as you can see in this colorful graph (look at all that orange!).
+Driving ability is the single largest factor we consider when deciding your quote.

-We do take into account several standard factors which are mathematically predictive of risk or fraud—it’s the responsible thing to do—but we’re committed to eliminating as many factors as we can as technology progresses and artificial intelligence gets smarter.
+We do take into account several standard factors that are mathematically predictive of risk or fraud—it’s the responsible thing to do—but we’re committed to eliminating as many factors as we can as technology progresses and artificial intelligence gets smarter.

 This one is simple—because 30% of drivers cause nearly 45% of all accident costs!
 We don’t think good drivers should have to pay for other people’s bad driving, so we don’t insure bad drivers.
 That means good drivers save.

 The test drive is how we determine your good driving habits.
 We then use that information to calculate your final rate.

 Here’s how it works:

-Download the app, sign up, and if you’re offered insurance from day one, purchase a policy at the discounted 60 day price.Get the app
+Download the app, sign up, and if you’re offered insurance from day one, purchase a policy at the 60 day price.Get the app

 Nope.
 You actually give it permissions to run in the background on your phone when you sign up.